RitishB05/ForgeryLens-Image-Detection/README.md

 * `/assets`: Standardized forensic visualizations and performance plots.

 ## 📜 How to Cite
-> [Your Name] & Sarthak.
+> Ritish Bhatt & Sarthak.
 "ForgeryLens: Detecting Digital Image Forgery using ELA and Transfer Learning."
 IIT Kharagpur, 2025.